El Capitolio is one of the most emblematic buildings in Cuba. Yet I’ve passed by it for a year without ever wanting to enter.

 Unfortunately I could not see the bronze Republic sculpture symbolizing Cuban nationalism as they are restoring its 22 carat gold plating on the statue as well as the cupola that surrounds her.

 Angelo Zanelli also created La Republica, at over 50 feet tall, it is the third latest indoor statue in the world – next to the gold Buddha in Nara, Japan and the Lincoln Monument in Washington DC.

 It weighs 49 tons and was sculpted in Rome and then shipped to Cuba in three pieces.

 The statue was modelled after Ceole Cuban model Lily Valty.
 Some say the statue is Jupiter, but it’s unconfirmed.
 Zanelli says the inspiration was Athena, the Greek goddess of wisdom.

 Italian Renaissance Hall

 Leaving the main hall, you enter the Italian Renaissance Hall, which is marked with a large statue for Cuba’s national hero Jose Marti.
-You can find statues of Marti all over Cuba, easily identifiable with a bushy moustache.
+You can find statues of Marti all over Cuba, easily identifiable with his trademark bushy moustache.

-Although he died in 1895, he is considered one of the most important authors (and poets) in Cuba.
+Although he died in 1895, he is considered one of the most important authors, poets, and politicans in Cuba.
 He wrote many political theories and was a philosopher.
 Marti was vocal about Cuba’s need to become independent from Spain.

 It’s not surprising that the room dedicated to him once included a huge mahogany-paneled library.
 However, it is currently without books as the team works on the very detailed walls and ceiling.